LaunchPadLab/lp-components/docs.md

 ## FileInput

 A file input that can be used in a `redux-forms`-controlled form.
-The value of this input is the data URL of the loaded file.
+The value of this input is a file object or an array of file objects with the `url` set to the base64 encoded data URL of the loaded file(s).

-An optional callback can be fired when the file is loaded: `onLoad(fileData, file)`.
-This callback will be passed the data URL of the file, as well as the `File` object itself.
+Allowing multiple files to be selected requires passing in the `multiple` prop set to `true`.
+Multiple files can then be uploaded either all at once or piecemeal.
+Once a file has successfully been loaded, it is possible to remove the file object from the current set of values.
+An optional callback can be fired when a file is removed: `onRemove(removedFile)`.
+To customize the component that receives this `onRemove` handler, pass in a cutom component to the `removeComponent` prop.

-By default, this component displays a thumbnail preview of the loaded file.
+By default, this component displays a thumbnail preview of the loaded file(s).
 This preview can be customized by using the `thumbnail` or `hidePreview` props, as well as by passing a custom preview via `previewComponent` or `children`.

 A component passed using `previewComponent` will receive the following props:

--   `file`: the uploaded file object, or `null` if no file has been uploaded.
--   `value`: the current value of the input (data URL or empty string)
+-   `value`: the current value of the input (file object or array of file objects)

 ### Parameters

 -   `input` **[Object][142]** A `redux-forms` [input][140] object
 -   `meta` **[Object][142]** A `redux-forms` [meta][143] object
+-   `readFiles` **[Function][135]?** A callback that is fired with new files and is expected to return an array of file objects with the `url` key set to the "read" value.
+This can be either a data URL or the public URL from a 3rd party API
 -   `multiple` **[Boolean][136]** A flag indicating whether or not to accept multiple files (optional, default `false`)
--   `onRemove` **[Function][135]?** A callback fired when the file is removed (only available when multiple files can be uploaded)
+-   `onRemove` **[Function][135]** A callback fired when the file is removed (only available when `multiple` is set to `true`) (optional, default `noop`)
+-   `removeComponent` **[Function][135]** A custom component that receives the `onRemove` callback (only available when `multiple` is set to `true`) (optional, default `RemoveButton`)
 -   `thumbnail` **[String][134]?** A placeholder image to display before the file is loaded
 -   `hidePreview` **[Boolean][136]** A flag indicating whether or not to hide the file preview (optional, default `false`)
+-   `selectText` **[String][134]?** An override for customizing the text that is displayed on the input's label.
+Defaults to 'Select File' or 'Select File(s)' depending on the `multiple` prop value

 ### Examples